 Check out the names of some of these other potentially deadly plants:

-They sound like comic book villain names, don’t they?
+They kind of sound like comic book villain names, don’t they?
 Wait!
 Maybe they SHOULD be! (* jots down idea for a short story *)

 As always, be careful if you decide to become a plant scavenger—some of those plants can be real pests.
-Oh…and speaking of PESTS, here’s your chance to WIN a copy of AMELIA XERCES DUFFY, the fifth book in the Chase Superman Duffy series.
-Just comment on one of my social media links listed above.
+Oh…and speaking of pests, scroll up to the top of this post to see how you can win a whole set of the Superman Duffy graphic novels—including AMELIA XERCES DUFFY, aka: my pesky sister.